-The talent show is completely optional—just a chance for you to share something with the Scholar’s Cup community, even if you’re not an experienced performer.
-Whether it’s a student from Singapore pretending to be President Obama, or the team from Sofia introducing us to traditional Bulgarian dance, every single performance is unique.
-(Unless you’re singing Let it Go, but then at least the audience sings along.)
+The talent (and untalent!) show at every regional round is optional—just a chance for you to share something with our community, even if you’re not an experienced performer.
+Whether it’s a boy in Dubai solving a Rubik's Cube with his feet, or the team from Brisbane teaching us TimTams 101, every single performance is unique.
+(Unless you’re singing Havana, but then at least the audience sings along.)

-On the first night of the Global Round, you’ll be teamed up with 11 fellow scholars from 11 other countries to undertake a series of quirky challenges.
-You may have to play Quidditch in the mall, or persuade your coach to jump into a recycling bin.
+New teammates: fourteen.
+Photos: fourteen thousand.
+On the first night of every Global Round, you’ll be teamed up with 14 fellow scholars from up to 14 other countries to undertake a series of quirky challenges.
+You may have to dance Orange Justice under an orange tree, or persuade your coach to jump into a recycling bin.
 You’ll do all this while exploring a new city together.
-It’s a great chance to make new friends from around the world—and a lot less awkward than a welcome dance.
-Even when you’re hanging upside down from a tree.
+It’s a great chance to make new friends from around the world, one wonderfully awkward photograph at a time.